Ahmad-ece/AES-FPGA_VERILOG/README.md

 update 04/05.2022
 files uploaded on this date are ready for encryption and decryption of a single 16B block along with the testbench just need to change path of memory files in main code

+update 05/05/2022
+files uploaded on this day at 09:41 pm are the final files for this project, performed STA, qflow, RTL simulation , displayed RTL netlist viewer